The Real But Rewarding Struggles Of Rescuing A Dog

 Getting To Know Your Dog

 Other than what you’ve been told by the rescue, you’re going to pick up on your dog’s unique quirks and qualities over time.
 Every dog is different.
-So, don’t expect your new pup to be like any of your previous ones, or ones you’ve met before.
+So, don’t expect your new pup to be like any of your previous ones or ones you’ve met before.
 Take time to notice the small habits your dog has, or what personality traits make them unique.
 After all, this is why they’re special to you.

 You’ll have to work on their timeline for a while – whether it be exercising at the same time, or syncing your dinner schedules – but as they start to get more comfortable, you can adjust your days to what works best for you.
 Figure out what makes them tick – where they like to use the washroom, where they want to explore, what place in the house is their favourite, or simply what they gravitate to.
-Getting to know your dog is the most important part of rescue.
+Getting to know your dog is the most important part of a rescue.

 Another part of becoming familiar with your dog will rely on veterinary checkups.
 You want people with professional experience to observe your dog, for the things you’re not going to notice.
-They’ll be able to give you tips on what you should be aware of, or keep any eye on.
+They’ll be able to give you tips on what you should be aware of or keep an eye on.
 They’ll know what’s “normal” for your dog, and what might need to be worked on – whether it’s health or behavioural.
 It’s always best to get a vet checkup within the first week of bringing your dog home.
 Some vets will even do this for free!

 What Makes Them Happy?